Canon M50 vs Sony HX99

 |Sony HX400V« »||210||n||3.0||921||tilting||n||1/4000s||10.0||Y||Y||Sony HX400V|

 The M50 writes its imaging data to SDXC cards, while the HX99 uses SDXC or Memory Stick PRO Duo cards.
-The M50 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the HX99 cannot take advantage of Ultra High Speed SD cards.
+Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M50 and Sony Cyber-shot DSC-HX99 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.